MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

 The above illustrates how to initiate dmx capabilities.
 If `InitDmx` is before `InitMqttDiscovery`, the config json in MQTT also contains the dmx channel, width and universe.

 ### **Home Assistant YAML**
-If [Home Assistant MQTT discovery](../AdditionalFunctionality/MQTT_Discovery.md) is not working for you, you can use the YAML code below in your [MQTT lights](https://www.home-assistant.io/components/light.mqtt/) config:
+If [MQTT discovery](../AdditionalFunctionality/MQTT_Discovery.md) is not working for you, you can use the YAML code below in your [MQTT lights](https://www.home-assistant.io/components/light.mqtt/) config:

 ```YAML
 mqtt: